akshaycisco/DenverCC2019/ENLab.md

 Thanks for Joining the EN Lab Track - Cisco Connect @ Denver (http://cs.co/denverlab18).
 ### Note
 	This is a Instructor Led training.
-If you are working on this lab on your own.
-	Please make sure you complete all the steps in #Prework section (below).
+If you are working on this lab on your own please make sure you complete all the steps in #Prework section (below).

 # Lab Setup
 Make sure you have following softwares installed